AUTeddy/Godot-Event-Bridge-Official/docs/EVENTBUS_EXAMPLES.md

 This guide gives **copy‑paste ready** examples for common gameplay interactions using **EventBridge**.
 Each recipe shows both the **manual Namespace API** and the **auto‑generated EventManager API** variants, plus **EventDock** configuration and **validator suggestions**.

 > Assumptions: You’ve installed the plugin, generated your registry, and your **server is running**.
-Clients connect to it and share the same `event_registry.json`.

 ---